We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People need to consider the following factors when shopping for a DHT-blocking shampoo:

-• Health claims: People need to consider the validity of the health claims brands make about their products.
-Some companies may claim their shampoos aid hair loss when they may only make the hair appear thicker or fuller and not help regrow hair or slow hair loss.
+- Health claims: People need to consider the validity of the health claims brands make about their products.
+Some companies may claim their shampoos aid hair loss when they may only make the hair appear thicker or fuller and do not help regrow hair or slow hair loss.

 Typically, a person will use DHT-blocking shampoo in the same way as regular shampoo.
 This may involve lathering and rinsing off the product once or twice during a hair wash.
-Companies should provide directions on the product packaging, and users should not exceed any dosage advice the company provides.
+Companies should provide directions on the product packaging, and users need to avoid exceeding the dosage advice the company provides.

 A doctor will explain how a person should use prescription hair loss products.